weiweiweidong/My_Competitive_Programming_Codes/README.md

-# My_Compective_Programming_Source
+# My_Competitive_Programming_Source

-This repository is mainly used to store all of my codes learning Compective Programming and Algorithms
+This repository is mainly used to store all of my codes learning Competitive Programming and Algorithms